Blur (BLUR) Price Reaches $0.55 on Top Exchanges

-Blur (BLUR) traded 5.3% lower against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on April 7th.
-One Blur token can now be bought for approximately $0.55 or 0.00001963 BTC on exchanges.
-Blur has a total market capitalization of $45.29 million and $44.91 million worth of Blur was traded on exchanges in the last day.
-During the last seven days, Blur has traded 9.5% lower against the dollar.
+Blur (BLUR) traded down 2.3% against the dollar during the one day period ending at 20:00 PM E.T. on April 8th.
+Blur has a market capitalization of $45.19 million and approximately $28.59 million worth of Blur was traded on exchanges in the last day.
+Over the last seven days, Blur has traded down 16% against the dollar.
+One Blur token can currently be purchased for about $0.55 or 0.00001958 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.